This Jewish Latina wants to bridge political divides at the border

 Hernandez connects the two communities so that they can take action together.
 Despite Tucson’s diverse makeup, most groups haven’t had much contact with other groups, says Hernandez.
 “A lot of people haven’t been out of their area.
 Exposing them to different groups of people is a great way to build these relationships and have these conversations,” she says.

-Both Jews and Latinos experienced their share of immigrant struggles and discrimination, a collective experience that could serve to link the two groups.
-Last month, 26 Jewish groups signed a letter to U.S. Attorney General Jeff Sessions opposing the “unconscionable” government policy of separating children from their migrant parents.
+Both Jewish and Latinx Americans have experienced their share of immigrant struggles and discrimination, which could serve to link the two communities.
+Last month 26 Jewish groups signed a letter to U.S. Attorney General Jeff Sessions opposing the “unconscionable” government policy of separating children from their immigrant parents.
 Numerous Jewish religious leaders restated the line from Deuteronomy, which reads, “You too must love the stranger, for you were strangers in the land of Egypt.”

 While Hernandez applauds such public outcry, she doesn’t think it’s enough: She asserts that we cannot simply rely on agencies or rabbis to right what’s wrong.